This post is a travelguide with the best things to do in Lublin.

-The picturesque old town of Lublin is a joy to wander around in and its like travelling back in time.
-The oldest part are the medieval foundations of a church at the Po Farze square that are honestly easy to miss and unremarkable.
+The picturesque old town of Lublin is a joy to wander around in with plenty of things to do within its walled gates.
+It’s like travelling back in time.
+The oldest part of Lublin are the medieval foundations of a church at the Po Farze square.
+They are easy to miss and unremarkable.
 Unlike the beauty that is all around you.

 Several old gates give way to narrow alleys with pastel coloured buildings.
 The Krakow gate from 1320 is one of the oldest and now houses the Lublin Provincial museum.